Do you want to learn how to write faster?

 What’s a “Development Slate?”

-This helps you maintain focus on your top creative priorities, frees up mental space, and makes it easier to find supporting ideas, details, or scenes when you need them.
+This helps you write faster because you maintain focus on your top creative priorities, free up mental space, and make it easier to find supporting ideas, details, or scenes when you need them.

 4. Stack Your Projects